heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 theme: gaia
 size: 16:9
 paginate: true
-author: L. Delafontaine, J. Ehrensberger and H. Louis with the help of Copilot
+author: L. Delafontaine and H. Louis, with the help of Copilot
 title: HEIG-VD DAI Course - Introduction and course organization
 description: Introduction and course organization for the DAI course at HEIG-VD, Switzerland
 url: https://heig-vd-dai-course.github.io/heig-vd-dai-course/01-introduction-and-course-organization/